-1. Clearing your loans
+1. Start clearing your loans

 A substantial portion of your bonus should be paying off any short-term debt such as credit card dues and personal loans.
 Short-term debts carry the highest interest rates, so paying them immediately keeps you away from paying more interests in the long-term.